Claudine Griggs: Education

+Career

 In 2004, her first book was republished in an expanded edition under the alternative title Journal of a Sex Change: Passage Through Trinidad.
 In 2021, the story of her surgery was featured in the book Going to Trinidad: A Doctor, a Colorado Town and Stories from an Unlikely Gender Crossroads by Martin J. Smith.

 From 2009 onwards, Griggs has mostly written science fiction and speculative fiction.
 In 2019, her short story "Helping Hand" was adapted into an episode of the Netflix series Love, Death and Robots.
 Her first novel, the crime thriller Don't Ask, Don't Tell, was published in 2020.
 A short story collection entitled Firestorm was published in 2022, and her second novel Dwarf Days followed in 2024.